guilhermealegria/CypressTemplate/README.md

 ### Hi 👋
-Hi, Welcome to the my profile.
+Welcome to the my profile.
 My name is Guilherme Moraes Alegria and go describe a little me to amount with the contents in experience, courses and specializations down.
 I have 30 years, live in Niterói,RJ-Brazil and not much still speak english, but effort me.
 I be extrovert, Perfectionist and organized, but i like change by evolution.
 I have an perfil specialist technical with focus in test engineering, the are 8 year that work with quality of software, between trainee and formal work.